starlab-io/magicwand-commsbackbone/docs/report/report.md

 7. Designed and implemented protocol for communicating socket call parameters and returnvalues between Xen paravirtualized guests over high speed Xen shared memory ring buffer.

-8. Created a custom virtual filesystem to reduce ring buffer congestion and improveperformance.
+8. Created a custom virtual filesystem to reduce ring buffer congestion and improve performance.
 Previously a message had to traverse the ring buffer, wait through a poll call andreturn again.
 With the custom VFS, polling is done on custom file objects that get updatedbehind the scenes.

 9. Modified Rump UniKernel maximum allowable open files value which originally limited thesystem to have around 200 open sockets to allow over 4000 connections to one INS instance.

 10. Limited INS to roughly 30ms per transaction overhead in data throughput tests.

+***
+NOTES:

 A higher level list of all the work completed by Star Lab as part of the project.
 Basically, where we spent our time and effort, maybe highlight unique or impactful